VisioncreatorEarth/hominio/DOCUMENTATION/PKP_WALLET.md

         *   Takes the passkey assertion response.
         *   Formats the signature using `formatSignatureForEIP1271`.
         *   Prepares `jsParams` containing the signature, message hash, pubkey coords, contract addresses, and critically, the passkey's `authMethodType` and `authMethodId`.
         *   Calls `litNodeClient.getLitActionSessionSigs`.
-This method implicitly tells the Lit nodes to authenticate using a registered Lit Action (Type 2).
-The nodes identify the correct action using the IPFS CID of the `gnosisPasskeyVerifyActionCode` string (which must match a CID registered via `addPermittedLitAction`).
-The `jsParams` are passed securely to the executing action.
+The Lit Action's code (`gnosisPasskeyVerifyActionCode` string) is Base64 encoded and passed directly in this call.
+        *   The Lit nodes receive this code string, calculate its IPFS CID on the fly, and verify that this calculated CID matches one of the CIDs registered as a permitted Type 2 auth method for the PKP.
+        *   The `jsParams` are passed securely to the executing action if the CID matches.
     *   `signWithPKP`: Uses `SessionSigs` and `litNodeClient.pkpSign` to sign a message hash with the PKP.
     *   `executeLitAction`: Uses `SessionSigs` and `litNodeClient.executeJs` to execute arbitrary JS code using the PKP context.